Scrimba Discount!

 - Publishing platforms like Google News, Apple News, and Bing/Microsoft Start/MSN are a major source of news for people that just want a quick update on what's going on in the world, or in their favorite pastime.
 Many users are just reading this written content on these platforms and not going to the source website

 - Search Engines now interpret website content and provide small snippets of information, highlight sections of videos, and more.
-This leads to less website clicks and more answers being served straight in the search engine
+This leads to less website clicks and more answers being served straight in the search engine - In an effort to get decentralized are we going more centralized?

 - The public has no idea what they're logging into, they just log in to services that they need/want